-Karen Stevenson has spent 20 years focusing on the intersection of technology and eldercare.
-She is the author and developer of ElderWeb (http://www.elderweb.com), a ten-year-old, award-winning World Wide Web site with thousands of pages of eldercare information and registered users from over 40 countries.
+Karen Stevenson has spent many years focusing on the intersection of technology and eldercare.
+She is the author and developer of ElderWeb (https://www.elderweb.com), a 20-year-old, award-winning World Wide Web site with thousands of pages of eldercare information.
 ElderWeb was the first non-governmental Web site on this subject ever developed.

-Karen served as a technology consultant to SeniorNet, an organization with an award-winning web site and a vibrant on-line senior community which teaches older adults to use computers and the Internet in over 220 locations in the United States.
-In addition, she managed the Help Desk for IBM's Web Adaptation Technology Project.
-This software, still in development, makes the Web more accessible to people with vision impairments or those who have trouble using a keyboard or mouse, and IBM is working with several nonprofit organizations, including SeniorNet, to test it.
-Karen developed an accessible Project Web Site with multi-lingual capabilities, along with the online database management system used to distribute the software and manage the Help Desk.
+Karen served as a technology consultant to SeniorNet, an organization which teaches older adults to use computers and the Internet in over 220 locations in the United States.
+In addition, she worked on IBM’s Web Adaptation Technology Project, a project to create software to make the Web more accessible to people with vision impairments or those who have trouble using a keyboard or mouse.
+Karen developed an accessible project web site with multi-lingual capabilities, along with the online database management system used to distribute the software and manage the Help Desk.

-Karen's professional speaking engagements include presentations on eldercare technology topics to healthcare associations, consumer organizations, educational institutions, and professional associations all across the country.
-She has been quoted, cited, or featured in numerous publications, including Forbes, Time, Business Week, Yahoo Internet Life, AARP Bulletin, Kiplingers, and other magazines, newspapers, and journals.
+Karen’s professional speaking engagements included presentations on eldercare technology topics to healthcare associations, consumer organizations, educational institutions, and professional associations all across the country.
+ElderWeb has been quoted, cited, or featured in numerous publications, including Forbes, Time, Business Week, Yahoo Internet Life, AARP Bulletin, Kiplingers, and other magazines, newspapers, and journals.